pulibrary/figgy/README.md

 ## Preservation Configuration in Development

+By default, in development, preserved objects will be stored in the directory "tmp/cloud_backup."
+If you'd like to configure and test Google Cloud storage instead, do the following:

-1. Download and save gcs_pulibrary-staging-credentials.json from Keybase into the `tmp` directory.
+1. Download and save gcs_pulibrary-staging-credentials.json from LastPass into the `tmp` directory.
 2. Create a `.env` file in the root with the following settings:
    ```